Everyone may have this issue, especially when beginning to use Raspberry Pi.

 It’s not ideal, but it’s better than nothing :).

-Another bonus explanation here, that is quickly solved as you are just started with this system.
+Another scenario is possible, that is quickly solved, as you are likely just starting with this system.

 You are downloading operating systems on the Internet.